faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 Sometimes our app only crashes when deploying on a customer device gives problems.

 If we cable up our laptop to the customer's device, we're probably doing a Debug\index{deployment!debug} release deployment.
 This means push notification tokens will be the development tokens not the production tokens.
-It also may mean that resource access grants (to Camera for example) are no longer valid as they may have been approved via a TestFlight or App Store version of the app previously (production version).
+It also may mean that resource access grants (to Camera for example) are no longer valid as they may have been approved via a TestFlight\index{trademark!TestFlight} or App Store version of the app previously (production version).

 We should try switching deployment configuration via Command-< selecting Run in the left panel, Info tab in the right panel, Build Configuration setting
 Release\index{deployment!release}